serhatgktp/amorr/doc/sprint4/sprint4.md

 ---
 **Spikes Recorded:**
-- Sprint 3 started a bit late because of the c01 assignments.
+- Sprint 3 started a bit late because of the c01 assignment.